 After entry in World War II, the United States military was desperate for transport.
 Non-essential civilian ships were often temporarily employed for use by the armed services.

 The America was moored at Norfolk and acquired by the Navy on June 1, 1941, to be used as a troop transport.
 The ship was renamed the USS West Point.
-(AP-23, at right)
+(AP-23, below right)

 The West Point would also carry Red Cross workers, United Nations officials, children, civilians, prisoners of war, and U.S.O. entertainers.